The Abdy baronets of Felix Hall

 ** The entry is given under the heading 1670 in the parish register, but Sir Robert's will, written on 28 April 1670, refers to them as husband and wife.

 (2) Sir John Abdy (1714-59), 4th bt. (q.v.);

 The later Abdys and the second baronetcy of Albyns

-This account was first published 23 February 2013 and was updated 1 May 2014, 3 November 2015, 7 & 16 January, 13 & 16 February, 3 & 11 March, 25 April and 18 June 2016; 29 March and 16 July 2018.
+This account was first published 23 February 2013, and was updated 1 May 2014, 3 November 2015, 7 & 16 January, 13 & 16 February, 3 & 11 March, 25 April and 18 June 2016; 29 March and 16 July 2018.
+It was completely revised 7-15 September 2018.
 I am grateful to John Venning for his suggestions and corrections to my account of Newton Ferrers and for further information about the Abdy family.